seiji-shimizu/J-ClinicalBench-release/README.md

 # J-ClinicalBench

-This repository contains raw clinical corpora, annotated dtasets and evaluation results of the paper "J-ClinicalBench: A Benchmark for Evaluating Large Language Models on Practical Clinical Tasks in Japanese" @LREC 2026.
+This repository contains raw clinical corpora, annotated dtasets and evaluation results of the paper "J-ClinicalBench: A Benchmark for Evaluating Large Language Models on Practical Clinical Tasks in Japanese" accepted to LREC 2026.

 ## Overview